TritonDataCenter/rfd/rfd/0076/README.md

 provide a mechanism of summarising all failures of a certain type so they can be rectified in one batch.

+**`manta-adm` should handle this process**

+`manta-adm` should have a new sub-command that will handle Manta network validation and setup, as opposed to this being handled by a script in the global zone of the head node ("manta-net.sh").
+The layout of this sub-command will be as follows.

+- `manta-adm networking`
+    - Provides a help summary of all available sub-commands related to Manta networking
+- `manta-adm networking show`
+    - Lists all Manta nodes in the AZ, making use of the servers' traits to determine if they are intended for Manta usage
+    - This list will be useful for cross-checking against a server's intended usage and its current nic tags.
+For example:
+        - A node is traited as "storage" that doesn't yet have a VNIC on the Manta network
+        - A node is traited as "metadata", which could possibly house a loadbalancer zone, but doesn't have an "external" nic tag
+- `manta-adm networking gz-nics`
+    - Direct replacement for the global zone VNIC creation parts of "manta-net.sh", minus shipping the SMF services
+    - Gathers list of all Manta nodes in the AZ (using the same mechanism as `manta-adm networking show`), cross checking these nodes against a list of VNICs on the Manta network that are owned by servers, then provides a summary to the operator of what actions it intends to perform
+    - After a positive response from a prompt to the operator, the VNICs are created, unless:
+        - There are no Manta nodes without VNICs to the Manta network.
+In this case there is nothing to do and the operator is informed as such
+        - A server has had its Manta trait removed but has a VNIC on the Manta network.
+In this case the sub-command will remove the VNIC

 ## Additional questions

 **Should we also handle the master SAPI changes